top of page

 • Five runner-up projects will receive $250 each (if you work in a group, you will divide the award between you).

-• Two teachers will receive a scholarship to join us at the 2024 Centropa Summer Academy in Europe.
-Please note: the 2024 Summer Academy applications will close on Monday, February 26, while the Milton Wolf Prize submissions are due on Monday, April 29, 2024.
+• Two teachers will receive a scholarship to join us at the 2026 Centropa Summer Academy in Vienna, Prague, and Terezin, 2-10 July, with 65 teachers from 16 countries.
+Please note: the 2026 Summer Academy applications will open in late January and close on Friday, February 27, while the Milton Wolf Prize submissions are due on Friday, April 17, 2026.
 If you are interested in applying for a Wolf Prize Teacher Grant for the Summer Academy, please email Lauren Granite at granite@centropa.org.

 Q: How long does the project have to be?